raspberrypilearning/target-practice-simplified/en/step_3.md

 --- collapse ---

 ---
-title: Comments
+title: Tips on Comments
 ---
-**Tip:** 💡 Comments are useful because they remind you what lines of code do.
+Comments are useful because they remind you what lines of code do.
 We have added comments to our code, like `# Set the fill colour for the sky to cyan`, to tell you what the code does.

 --- /collapse ---